-To deploy an IBM Db2 HA cluster for SAP, you need to follow both SAP and GCP documentation.
+To deploy an IBM Db2 HA cluster for SAP, you need to follow both SAP and Google Cloud documentation.

 - The SAP-provided IBM Db2 High Availability Solution: IBM Tivoli System Automation for Multiplatforms covers the general cluster requirements and the installation and configuration of the IBM Db2 instances, TSAMP, and the HA cluster.

-- The GCP-provided IBM Db2 for SAP High-Availability Cluster Deployment Guide covers how to set up the GCP resources and certain cluster configuration tasks that are specific to GCP.
+- The Google Cloud-provided IBM Db2 for SAP High-Availability Cluster Deployment Guide covers how to set up the Google Cloud resources and certain cluster configuration tasks that are specific to Google Cloud.

 You might need to refer to additional SAP or IBM documentation during the installation of the SAP and IBM components.

-Requirements specific to an IBM Db2 HA cluster on GCP
+Requirements specific to an IBM Db2 HA cluster on Google Cloud

-On GCP, SAP supports IBM Db2 HA clusters only on RHEL or SLES operating systems.
+On Google Cloud, SAP supports IBM Db2 HA clusters only on RHEL or SLES operating systems.

-For the GCP software requirements for the IBM Db2 instances, see Resource requirements.
+For the Google Cloud software requirements for the IBM Db2 instances, see Resource requirements.